joonaaleks/System-Programming-Projects/README.md

 PROJECT 1 WARMUP TO C AND UNIX PROGRAMMING:

-You can compile all files with gcc.
+You can compile all files with gcc:

+prompt> gcc reverse.c -o reverse

 Go to the Project1 folder and in terminal, you can input the following commands: